Skip to content

 A Parent's Guide to Navigating IB CAS

-Successful completion is mandatory, but it’s graded pass/fail.
-The focus isn't on getting a "7", but on personal growth.
+Successful completion is mandatory, but it’s graded simply as a pass/fail.
+The fantastic thing about CAS is that it's not about getting a certain mark, but on students enriching their lives and actively seeking opportunities for personal growth outside academics.
 This guide will help you understand the requirements and support your child effectively without taking over.

 Decoding CAS: The Three Strands